shenwei356/brename/README.md

         [INFO] checking: [ ok ] 'AA.jpg' -> 'A A . j p g '
         [INFO] checking: [ ok ] 'b.jpg' -> 'b . j p g '
         [INFO] 2 path(s) to be renamed

+1. Skipping files via skip filter (regular expression) (`-S/--skip-filters`).
+This filter step is performed before the exclude filters.
+  The default value `^\.` is for skipping files starting with dot, which are hidden configuration files in Linux.
+  If you do not want to skip these paths, just empty it.

+        $ brename -p xxx -r yyy -S ""

 1. Do not touch file extension (`-e/--ignore-ext`)